James C. Brown, Ed.D.

 Dr. Brown has also served as the assistant director and director of security for the Boilermaker Roadrace and National Distance Running Hall of Fame, at the time, America’s largest 15K Roadrace.
 In 1996 he served as a volunteer police supervisor for the Security Team Program at the Centennial Olympic Games in Atlanta, Georgia, responsible for security at the Rhythmic Gymnastics, Volleyball, and Olympic Village at the University Georgia at Athens (UGA).
 Although unable to attend during the Games period, Dr. Brown was also selected as a member of the volunteer Police force for the Utah Public Safety Command during the 2002 Winter Olympic Games in Salt Lake City, Utah.

 Dr. Brown actively teaches on ground and online in all areas of the Criminal Justice, Healthcare Administration, and Business/Management programs at Utica University.
 Dr. Brown is a member of the Academy of Criminal Justice Sciences and the Northeastern Association of Criminal Justice Sciences, as well as a Fellow with the Criminal Justice Educators Association of New York State.
 Dr. Brown is also a member of the American Society of Public Administration.
-He also serves as an active member of the International Association of Chiefs of Police (IACP), and New York State Association of Chiefs of Police (NYSACOP).
+He also serves as an active/retired member of the International Association of Chiefs of Police (IACP), and New York State Association of Chiefs of Police (NYSACOP).
 He is also a proud associate member of the United States Marine Corps League.

 B.S.
 Utica College